smonksi/premiere-league-stats/README.md

 Added new features or adjustments: -
 - error handling
+- added get_filter_button()
+  - find the filter button by filter name instead of current list value
 - added error handling to set_active_season
   - if an invlaid season is requested, an error is printed
   - then set_active_season() defaults to current_season value

+# New features 31 July 2023

+Added new features or adjustments: -
-- added get_filter_button()
+- added error handling to set_active_stat
-  - find the filter button by filter name instead of current list value
+  - if an invlaid stat is requested, an error is printed
+  - then set_active_stat() defaults to default_stat value